MTD Is Live. Don't Fall Behind! Start Today for Free

 Submit Your Annual Tax Return

-By 31 January following the end of the tax year of MTD for barbers, you'll need to:
+By 31 January following the end of the tax year, you'll need to complete your final declaration through your MTD-compatible software.
+This is where you:

-• Make any final adjustments (capital allowances, etc.)
+• Make any final adjustments to your income and expenses

 Penalties for Non-Compliance: What Barbers Need to Know